 Bradley Anstis: This is a good question, and in our case it was the merging of a cloud-based Web & Email service with an Endpoint AV company that triggered this new product development.
 There are other Vendors offering all three services but they are still essentially completely separate point solutions and so miss out on all the security and TCO advantages of a fully integrated platform.

 The combination of these three do cover off all the possible vectors an attacker could use to infect an organization, but we are not stopping here, we have plans to extend the Total Defense for Business platform to support other security services, currently being offered by other vendors as point security solutions, but we will provide them fully integrated into our security service platform.

-Rake Narang: How can CSOs overcome the security concerns around adopting cloud computing?
+Info Security PG: How can CSOs overcome the security concerns around adopting cloud computing?

 Bradley Anstis: CSO’s should very carefully consider the security concerns when looking to adopt cloud based computing in any form not just cloud-based security services.
 With security services, especially Web & Email services you are relying on those service to provide a clean feed of web & email traffic, stopping all the attacks in the cloud before they get to your perimeter.
 But to function those services will need corporate information around users and the groups they belong to, they will hold usage or logging data from which they will create reports, retain quarantined email for a period of time and also possibly store email for longer periods of time in an email archive.

 CSO’s need to fully understand the extent of the data being stored, how it is being stored and the controls put in place to secure that data.
 They then need to consider how valuable that data is and what is the risk to the organization should that data be compromised in some way.
 For organizations operating in more than one legal jurisdiction you could also have the added complication of meeting the different legal requirements each jurisdiction requires, not only for data storage but also possibly the processing of data, for example some countries mandate that email needs to be scanning and processed within country.